 Back then, the article mentions, the term had a negative connotation, one associated with ambition.

-Over the centuries, this connotation changed.
+Over the centuries, the connotation changed.

 First, in the era of democracy, circa 500-300 BC, the term took on a positive meaning associated with serving one’s community, meriting praise from one’s city.